 In Chile, while dining with the Viceroy, Menzies was served Araucaria seeds as a dessert.
-He popped some seeds into his pocket and was able to make them sprout on board ship.
+He popped some seeds into his pocket and was able to make them sprout on board the ship.
 He returned to England with five healthy plants – the first of its kind in Britain.
-(Source: www.kew.org)
+(Source: kew.org)

 The English name originates from around 1850.
 In an English park, which had specimens of this tree, a visitor jokingly remarked that it would “puzzle a monkey to climb that tree” – referring to its stiff, spiny leaves.
-The name ‘monkey-puzzle tree’ stuck to this day.
+The name monkey-puzzle tree stuck to this day.

 The genus Araucaria belongs to an ancient group of conifers, which evolved in an era, before the ancient continent Gondwanaland began to separate.
 In those days, the distribution of Araucaria was limited to what is presently the southern hemisphere, and today members of the genus are found in South America, Australia, New Zealand, Norfolk Island, and New Caledonia.

-Its leaves are triangular, 3-4 cm long and up to 3 cm broad at the base, very tough and with a sharp point.
-They can remain on the tree as long as 15 years, and in time they cover the entire surface of younger branches, only the trunk and old branches being bare.
+The leaves of pehuén are triangular, 3-4 cm long and up to 3 cm broad at the base, very tough and with a sharp point.
+They can remain on the tree for as long as 15 years, and in time they cover the entire surface of younger branches, only the trunk and old branches being bare.

 The specific name araucana was derived from the name of a local people, the Araucanians, who ate the seeds.
 A sub-group of this people are the Pehuenches.
-In the local language, pehuén is the name of the monkey-puzzle tree, while che means ’people’.
+In the local language, pehuén is the name of the monkey-puzzle tree, whereas che means ’people’.
 (Source: en.wikipedia.org/wiki/Araucaria_araucana)

 Birdlife in this forest is not particularly rich.
-We observe two species of woodpecker, the very large Magellanic woodpecker (Campephilus magellanicus) and Chilean flicker (Colaptes pitius), besides common miner (Geositta cunicularia), rufous-collared sparrow (Zonotrichia capensis), scale-throated earthcreeper (Upucerthia dumetaria), and small flocks of slender-billed parakeet (Enicognathus leptorhynchus).
+We observe two species of woodpecker, the very large Magellanic woodpecker (Campephilus magellanicus) and Chilean flicker (Colaptes pitius), common miner (Geositta cunicularia), rufous-collared sparrow (Zonotrichia capensis), scale-throated earthcreeper (Upucerthia dumetaria), and small flocks of slender-billed parakeet (Enicognathus leptorhynchus).

 Vegetation along the upper part of the ridge consists of low shrubs of a different species of southern beech, Nothofagus alpina.
 Ultimately, these shrubs disappear, and we encounter the first snow.